crafthpc/craft/README.md

   `-I`).

-To build CRAFT, use the `make` command in the root directory.
-You will need a reasonably recent (4.x) version of gcc.
+You will also need a reasonably recent (4.x) version of gcc.
 The build has been tested with gcc version 4.6.2 and 4.9.3.

 I have provided a rudimentary Bash build/installation script (`build.sh`) that will acquire dependencies and build everything; it should work as long as the